What Does Chronic Pain Do To the Brain?

 Most people that experience chronic pain look normal.
 Often, there are no obvious signs of their pain, such as a deformity or discoloration.

 Chronic pain makes it hard to function at a job or at social events.
-It makes exercise difficult.
+It makes exercise difficult and travelling can feel impossible.
 It impacts relationships.
 It changes the brain.
 It can lead a person down a slippery slope involving anxiety and depression.